eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

     $ oc new-project ${TEST_NAMESPACE}
     ```

     where `${TEST_NAMESPACE}` is the name you've chosen for your testing namespace.
-The release namespaces need pull secrets for the application container images to be pulled.
-In this workshop we are using the IBM Container Image Registry.
-For this, copy the pull secret `all-icr-io` from the `default` namespace and then add this secret to the service account used by your application (ie `default` service account)

-2. Use the Toolkit CLI to copy the secret and setup the service account
+As we are using the internal OpenShift Image Registry for this workshop, we need to give permission to the services accounts in the "release" namespaces (i.e. your `${TEST_NAMESPACE}` namespace) to be able to pull images from the "development" namespaces (i.e. your `${DEV_NAMESPACE}` namespace).

+2. For this, grant access to service accounts in the new `${TEST_NAMESPACE}` to pull the container image from the`${DEV_NAMESPACE}` namespace.

     ```bash
-    $ igc pull-secret ${TEST_NAMESPACE} -t default -z default
+    $ oc policy add-role-to-group system:image-puller system:serviceaccounts:{TEST_NAMESPACE} -n {DEV_NAMESPACE}
     ```

-## Register the GitOps repo in ArgoCD
+## Register the GitOps repo in Argo CD

-Now that the repository has been created, we need to tell ArgoCD where it is.
-For this, open the Developer Dashboard and click the ArgoCD link to open ArgoCD.
+Now that the repository has been created, we need to tell Argo CD where it is.

+1. For this, open the **Developer Dashboard** and click the Argo CD link to open Argo CD.

-1. Log into ArgoCD by clicking Login via OpenShift.
+1. Log into Argo CD by clicking **Login via OpenShift**.

-1. Next, click 'Allow selected permissions' to give the argocd-dex-server service account read-only access to your account.
+1. Next, click 'Allow selected permissions' to give the `argocd-dex-server` service account `read-only` access to your account.

 2. Click on the gear icon on the left menu to access the Settings options